CSolution Project Format

 processor:

-The processor: keyword specifies the usage of processor features for this project.
+The processor: keyword specifies the processor features used in this project.

 The default setting enables the available features of the device.
 For example fpu: dp is selected for devices that offer double precision floating point hardware.